Climate Change and Our Environment

 Thirdly, we need a commitment to a more circular economy that attempts to “Reduce, Reuse, Recycle” in that order.
 We should be ambitious in reducing waste from households and local industry, and providing households and businesses with helpful information on safely reusing common materials.
 If feasible and proven to be environmentally sound, the building of a Materials Recovery Facility (MRF) or a mass upcycle facility in Lane County could create local green jobs for mass sorting of commingled or pre-separated recyclables into either clean reusable products or newly formed materials for the creation of future products.
 These facilities can clean materials of organic matter or use all matter (through various methods) to prevent waste from entering landfills.
 It is of the utmost importance that if Lane County looks to build facilities like these that we investigate our zoning, development, and planning in ways that address past harm and mitigate damage of building polluting industries near low-cost housing.

 Fourthly, for decades I’ve been a part of generating and implementing numerous initiatives and policies to foster a robust regional food system.
 I’ve been part of efforts aimed at supporting local farms, protecting and preserving farmland, ensuring we have ample clean water, and promoting a wide range of ways to get local food to local people; from partnering with retailers to providing resources and training to nontraditional farming, food, and beverage entrepreneurs; to advocating for more institutional purchasing of regionally produced foods though contracting agreements.
-Supporting local farms and farmers markets increases locally grown foods.
+Supporting local farms, farmworkers, and farmers markets increases locally grown foods.
 We need to manage vegetation and invasive weeds in our parks and along county roads without compromising our health or that of our watersheds, food, farmworkers, and the planet; because dirty air and water do not stop at the county lines.
 We need stricter air and water quality regulations to support a healthy environment.

 Fifthly, I am proud to have done my part finding solutions to a cleaner climate through active transportation while working as the Executive Director for the Lane Coalition for Healthy Active Youth (LCHAY).
 In my time at LCHAY, I championed a pilot program called Safe Routes to Schools that is now an ongoing and effective program running in the three largest school districts in our county.
 Safe Routes educates and encourages students and their surrounding communities about the benefits of walking and biking safely to school.
 It also helps fund needed changes to the physical landscape, or built environment, to support the program's goals.
 Having children walk or bike to school can set their transportation habits for a lifetime by showing them at a young age that carbon-free transportation is fun and easy when we have the needed infrastructure and programs to support it.
 We can best support each other with mixed use zoning and by creating walkable and bikeable neighborhood communities to improve health and preserve the farmland and forests that surround our cities.